Auties00/Cobalt/README.md

     ```java
      var vcard = new ContactCardBuilder() // Create a new vcard
             .name("A nice friend") // Set the name of the contact
-            .phoneNumber(contact) // Set the phone number of the contact
+            .phoneNumber(contact) // Set the phone value of the contact
             .build(); // Create the vcard
     var contactMessage = new ContactMessageBuilder()  // Create a new contact message
             .name("A nice friend") // Set the display name of the contact